-You don’t need to have all the answers if you’re just starting to write, nor do you need to worry over the questions.
+You don’t need to have all the answers if you’re starting to write, nor do you need to worry over the questions.
 But the earlier you begin to consider your book’s building blocks and your marketing strategy, the better off you’ll be down the road.
-A thorough book proposal functions as a summary of your book’s most marketable features — something you’ll want to share with a publicist like Smith, if and when you decide to enlist their services.
+A thorough book proposal functions as a summary of your book’s most marketable features — something you’ll want to share with a book publicist like Smith if and when you decide to enlist their services.

 - Outline the path ahead

 A book outline is the book proposal’s cousin.
 An outline is a way to organize your ideas and develop them into a clear roadmap, from the opening of your book through to its end.
 Depending on your creative inclinations, your outline could be incredibly simple or Swiss-watch complicated.
-In either instance, an outline will make it easier to wrangle your thoughts in order to write your book.
+In either instance, an outline will make it easier to wrangle your thoughts to write your book.

 Some writers might say they don’t feel they need an outline, that it restricts the creative possibilities, but everyone has somewhere they’re headed and steps they want to take to get there.
 Readjust as you go, if that suits you.
 Whether you write it down or not, you will have a plan in your mind.
 To have it on paper is just a productive way to focus your efforts — it’s still mutable.

 A good outline will function as the framework for your book with a main premise, protagonist, characters, setting, plot points, pivotal scenes, and/or anything that serves to keep your writing on track.
 It can also be a great way to stimulate brainstorming by breaking things down and leading you to latch onto that little thing that inspires you to write madly about a character, setting, or concept.